A version of this article, as it originally appeared in the New Haven Independent on April 1, 2015, can be viewed here.

 Creating places where principals, teachers, and janitors can all find housing; children and the elderly can independently travel to stores and services; and community bonds are fostered at neighborhood institutions is beneficial socially, economically, and for public health and safety.
 The intended outcome of reorganizing Greater New Haven into a Garden Region is to turn existing neighborhoods, town centers, and commercial sprawl into desirable, inclusive, and accessible places to live, work, shop, and gather.

-This can be achieved by allowing, encouraging and, if need be, requiring towns to implement strategies aimed at 1) housing a cross-section of the region’s population, 2) integrating proportionate commercial, recreational and civic spaces, and 3) connecting neighborhoods with a multimodal transportation network.
+This effort may be aided by allowing, encouraging and, perhaps requiring towns to implement strategies aimed at 1) housing a cross-section of the region’s population, 2) integrating proportionate commercial, recreational and civic spaces, and 3) connecting neighborhoods with a multimodal transportation network.
 In such a region, the primary tool for upward mobility would no longer be to abandon the old, but rather the constant rejuvenation of existing places.

 “…social capital is ‘good will, fellowship, mutual sympathy and social coherence…If [an individual] comes into contact with his neighbors, and they with other neighbors, there will be an accumulation of social capital, which may immediately satisfy his social needs and which may…[substantially improve] living conditions in the whole community.’